mdeacey/facebook-gpt-shopify/docs/2_shopify_oauth/2_3_launching_testing_shopify_oauth.md

 ```

 **Screenshot Reference**: Browser showing JSON response with `user_uuid`.

 **Why?**
 - Shopify redirects with parameters, which `/shopify/callback` validates and uses to generate a UUID and fetch data.
-- The `user_uuid` prepares for multi-platform integration.
+- The `user_uuid` prepares for multi-platform integration in Chapter 3.
+- Tokens are stored in `os.environ` (persistent storage in Chapter 3).

 ### Step 7: Verify the Integration
 **Action**: Review the JSON response to ensure: